 We’ve identified six tips that are friendly to both tech and non-tech savvy patients to increase patient engagement.
 Using these methods can help patients with varying degrees of technology literacy achieve their optimal state of health.

-If you’re looking for patient engagement software to increase engagement with every patient, use our Product Selection Tool to request a free, personalized shortlist of the best software for you.
+If you’re looking for patient engagement software to increase engagement with every patient, use our Patient Engagement Product Selection Tool to request a free, personalized shortlist of the best software for you.
 We’ll ask a few questions to determine your needs and we’ll send you five systems that meet them the best.

 Tips for engagement with every patient, regardless of technical ability